yale-img/rtainer/README.md

 ## How to Run

+1. Run `./container build projectname` where `projectname` is a unique name to use for the container.
+  - Note that you only need to specify `projectname` the first time.
+It is saved on subsequent runs.
-1. Run `./container build projectname` where projectname is a unique name to use for the container.
-You only need to re-build the container when the container name or installed dependencies change.
-All dependencies need to be installed in the container, you shouldn't run `apt` or `pip` inside the container later.
+  - You only need to re-build the container when the container name or installed dependencies change.- All dependencies should be installed in the container, you shouldn't run `apt` or `pip` inside the container later.
+So, if you want to add a dependency, you should add it to the appropriate file in `scripts/` and then run `./container build`.
+  - Building the container will take a few minutes, but once it is built, it remains cached until the container configuration changes.

 >> Note: you can edit the project name later by changing it in the `config/name` file, but you'll need to re-build the container.

 2. Run `./container start`.
-The container needs to be started only once after your computer is turned on or restarted after the container is re-built.
-This step is equivalent to turning on your new container (which is like a virtual machine).
+  - The container needs to be started only once after your computer is turned on or restarted after the container is re-built.
+  - This step is equivalent to turning on your new container (which is like a virtual machine).

+3. Run `./container shell`.
+  - The `./container shell` command can be run as many times as you want.
+  - Each time you run it, a new terminal in the container will be opened.

-3. Run `./container shell` every time you want to open a shell inside your new container.
-Inside a `./container shell`, run your code!
+4. Inside a `./container shell`, run your code like normal.